-If you have more time to explore this region, please consider coming early for a Classical Tour of Turkey.
+If you have more time to explore this region, please consider staying for a Classical Tour of Turkey, Sicily Cultural Tour or our Puglia Culinary Tour.
+Or consider arriving early to visit Greece.
 See “Extensions” for details.

 HE Travel is proud to offer you a unique journey to the Amalfi Coast, Capri and the enchanting regions of Basilicata and Puglia, which have been little affected by the tourism that dominates the more famous regions of Italy.
 In these towns to the south and east of Rome culture and art are in harmony with natural charm and great food.

-From Rome we will travel south to see the civilization buried under volcanic ash in Pompeii, stay at a hotel hugging the rugged coastline of the Amalfi Coast, and witness the enchanting natural beauty of the Isle of Capri.
-We will then head east to discover the unique cave dwellings in the Basilicata town of Matera and authentic sights in Puglia that most visitors to Italy never get to see.
+From Rome we will travel south to see the civilization buried under volcanic ash in Pompeii.
+We’ll then stay at a hotel overlooking the rugged coastline of the Amalfi Coast and witness the enchanting natural beauty and the forgotten gay history of the Isle of Capri.
+We will then head east to discover the unique cave dwellings in the Basilicata town of Matera.
+We conclude our tour by visiting authentic sights in Puglia that most visitors to Italy never get to see.
 Savor fine Italian cuisine, drink world-class wine from the surrounding vineyards and live the slow food experience.

 Day 1: Welcome to Roma!

 After checking out of our hotel, we will head to the main train station to board the high-speed train to Naples.
-We’ll meet our driver and guide for an introductory tour of Naples and a stop for lunch in an historical pizzeria. .
-Next we will visit the archaeological site of Pompeii, a wealthy Roman city buried under ash after a cataclysmic eruption of nearby Mt.
+We’ll meet our driver and guide for an introductory tour of Naples and a stop for lunch in a historic pizzeria.
+Next, we will visit the archaeological site of Pompeii.
+It was a wealthy Roman city buried under ash after a cataclysmic eruption of nearby Mt.
 Vesuvius in 79 AD.
 The incredibly preserved art and artifacts of this city give a window into the daily life of Romans nearly 2000 years ago.
 Pompeii has fascinated visitors and historians for centuries, and research continues to this day.